For the last #bloggintuesday of the year, here are a few knitting tips to work with unspun lopi: enjoy and see you next year!

 Because it is unspun, it of course breaks very easily but it is just as easy to put it back together by simply laying the two ends together and rubbing them between your palms with a a bit of mouth water.

 It is often knitted double for extra strength: the easiest way is to take one strand from the middle, and one strand from the outside of the wheel.
 Some women like to wind them into a ball first before knitting with it, to give it a “slight twist” (I don’t, I’m too “lazy” for that!).
 The Léttlopi is made of two strands of plötulopi that have already been slightly twisted in the factory.

 It is quite possible however to knit with a single strand of lopi.
-It is often that knitters use a single strand of plötulopi where the pattern would rather call for two strands or Léttlopi: this makes much lighter garments but the gauge being quite loose, they will tend to wear out quickly at friction points (elbows, underarms, cuffs).
-Garments knitted at a tighter gauge, such as the Graine d’Hélène yoke sweater will be a bit sturdier.
+Sometimes Icelandic knitters use a single strand of plötulopi where the pattern calls for two strands or Léttlopi: this makes much lighter garments but the gauge being quite loose, they will tend to wear out quickly at friction points (elbows, underarms, cuffs).
+Garments knitted at a tighter gauge, such as my Graine d’Hélène yoke sweater will much sturdier.

 If you want to give it a go knitting with single lopi, here are a few tricks that will make life easier: